Employee Workplace Wellbeing

-- Knowing the signs and symptom of stress and the stress response is a huge advantage when managing a team and/or being a member of a team.
+- Knowing the signs and symptom of the stress response and being able to articulate these signs and symptoms to others, is a huge advantage when managing a team and/or being a member of a team.

-- Knowing how and why we perceive something as stressful can help us reduce stress responses, so that we can focus on dealing more positively with responsibilities and relationships.
+- Knowing how and why we perceive something as stressful can help us reduce stress responses so we can focus on dealing more positively with responsibilities and relationships.

-- An understanding of how stress and stress responses can initiate, influence and/or escalate illnesses while influencing immune system, mood, beliefs, emotional expression and behaviour; is essential when dealing with absenteeism and presenteeism in the workplace.
+- An understanding of how stress responses can influence illness; mood, beliefs, emotional expression and behaviour; is essential when dealing with absenteeism and presenteeism in the workplace.

-- Understanding that how we cope is a direct link to the current state of our relationships and the current state of our physical and mental health, is essential when dealing with stressors.
+- Knowing that how we cope is a direct link to the current state of our relationships and the current state of our physical and mental health; is essential when assessing our coping strategies.

-- Developing a personal stress relief plan, tailor-made to reduce stressors and stress responses while improving performance and productivity in the workplace, is invaluable to both employee and employer.
+- Developing a personal stress relief plan, tailor-made to reduce stressors and stress responses, improve coping strategies while improving performance and productivity in the workplace, is invaluable to both employee and employer.

 There is no doubt that a happy workplace is a productive workplace.
-Educating your employees, helping them become more aware of what is going on with the stressors in their lives and the affect these have on their physical, emotion and psychological health and well-being will result in more job satisfaction, better performance, efficiency and productivity, while encouraging a more open and friendly working environment.
+Educating employees and helping them become more aware of the difference between their stressors and their stress response, and the effect these have on their physical, emotional and psychological health and well-being, will result in more job satisfaction, better performance, efficiency and productivity; while encouraging a more open and friendly working environment.

 “Different studies prove that the employer will have a return in double for every euro spent on occupational safety and health” (Joint Action on Mental Health and Well-being, 2016).

 A stress-free workplace is a prosperous workplace, Mind Synergy Int. can help you achieve a stress-free workplace.
 Give us a call at 0652898605 or email us at email@example.com to see how we can help and support you.